 There are numerous beach access points marked at regular intervals along Papamoa Beach Rd, which is densely populated with residential and holiday homes.
 You can park on the side of the road here and wander down to the beach via any of these public walkways.

-Papamoa Beach has five schools.
+Papamoa Beach schools.

 - Golden Sands School is a state contributing primary (Year 1–6) school, and has 539 students as of February 2018.
 The school opened in February 2011.